 Respondent shall file quarterly reports of compliance under penalty of perjury to the probation monitor assigned by the Board.
 Quarterly report forms will be provided by the Board (DG-QR1 (05/2012)).
-Omission or falsification in any manner of any information on these reports shall constitute a violation of probation and shall result in the filing of an accusation and/or a petition to revoke probation against Respondent's optometrist license.
+Omission or falsification in any manner of any information on these reports shall constitute a violation of probation and shall result in the filing of an accusation and/or a petition to revoke probation against Respondent's [optometrist license/Registered Dispensing Optician/Spectacle Lens Dispenser/Contact Lens Dispenser registrations].
 Respondent is responsible for contacting the Board to obtain additional forms if needed.
 Quarterly reports are due for each year of probation throughout the entire length of probation as follows: